johnmakj/Question_Answering_System/README.md

 and all configuration parameters for the BERT are in [this yaml file](src/machine_learning/config/bert_config.yaml)

 To run the streamlit app with your own data please change the [configuration file](demo/demo_config.yaml)

+The model was deployed on an EC2 instance, and the app can be accessed through this [link](http://51.20.34.139:8501/)